paudelsamir/365DaysOfData/README.md

-No progress today- 10 - Preparing for board whole day- No progress today- 11 - Preparing for board whole day- No progress today- 12 - Preparing for board whole day- No progress today- 13 - Preparing for board whole day- No progress today- 14 - Preparing for board whole day- No progress today- 15 - Preparing for board whole day- No progress today- 16 - Preparing for board whole day- No progress today- 17 - Sick -
+No progress today- 10 - Preparing for board whole day- No progress today- 11 - Preparing for board whole day- No progress today- 12 - Preparing for board whole day-
-No progress today- 18 - Sick -

 --->